-In Fig.~\ref{test_results_temporal}, thanks to the through-plane self-attention branch and 1D through-plane convolutions, it is obvious that our \modelname performs better than the other methods in aspects of recovering clear details and remaining edges by aggregating both local and global information.
+In Fig.~\ref{test_results_temporal}, thanks to the through-plane self-attention branch and 1D through-plane convolutions, our \modelname performs better than the other methods in aspects of recovering clear details and remaining edges by aggregating both local and global information.
 For the difference images in Fig.~\ref{test_results_temporal}, our \modelname maintains the CT value better in both the texture and edges of tissues than other methods.

 In general, the proposed \modelname is better suited to the simultaneous in-plane denoising and through-plane deblurring task and generates more pleasant results with sharper image contents and fewer artifacts while not requiring large computational complexity and parameters.